 Ned's Fund is raising money and awareness for charities that provide vocational opportunities to young people who have not yet found their path in life.

-Click below to see all the amazing work that the fund has already achieved in our first year!
+You can see all the amazing work that the fund has helped achieve in the Making a Difference section.

-Not a day goes by that we do not think of him and have him in our hearts and with everything that is going on in the world right now, mental well-being and health is just so important.
-That's why we just wanted to say a massive thank you to everyone that has supported Ned's Fund over the last three years.
+This year will be the sixth anniversary.
+Not a day goes by that we do not think of Ned and have him in our hearts and with everything that is going on in the world right now, mental well-being and health is just so important.
+That's why we just wanted to say a massive thank you to everyone that has supported Ned's Fund over the last five years.

-We understand how difficult it is during these times, especially for young people who are still at University and at school and we want to let you know that we are here to support you!
+We understand how difficult it is during these post Covid times, especially for young people who are at University and at school and we want to let you know that we are here to support you.

-We are constantly thinking of fun, positive and exciting fundraising events to raise awareness for Ned and mental health and we would love to hear any of your suggestions (iso included)!
-Please feel free to reach out and thank you again to everyone We hope you stay safe and well. x
+We are constantly thinking of fun, positive and exciting fundraising events to raise awareness for Ned and mental health and we would love to hear any of your suggestions.
+Please feel free to reach out and thank you again to everyone.
+We hope you stay safe and well.
+You can see how we are raising money in the What's On section.